 The goal of this course is to present the most important mathematical models considered in defence analysis.
-Content: the importance of mathematical modelling.
+Content: the importance of mathematical modelling for defence analysis.
+Principles of mathematical modelling.
 Defence planning, combat models and the scientific study of warfare.
 Differential equations and differential systems (background).
 Different types of combat models.
 Lanchester's classical combat models.
 Some simple models of battle termination.
 Lanchester attrition-rate coefficients.
 Modelling tactical engagements.
 Optimizing tactical decisions.
 Mathematical models for combat and differential games.
 Mathematical models for combat and army race.
 Mathematical models for combat and dynamical systems.
 Numerical methods applicable to mathematical models for combat.